-You may be at a loss for what to write in a message to survivors after someone they care about passes away.
-This is almost always difficult because you don't want to say the wrong thing, but you want to offer condolences.
+Even if you typically have the gift of gab, you may be at a loss for what to write in a message to survivors after someone they care about passes away.
+This is almost always difficult because you don't want to say the wrong thing, even though you want to offer condolences.
 Most people have the same problem, but it's important to show that you care.

 Respect Faith and Values